alexa/alexa-auto-sdk/modules/core/README.md

 engine->registerPlatformInterface( std::make_shared<MyLocationProvider>());
 ```

-### Implementing a Network Information Provider <a id = "implementing-a-network-information-provider"></a>
+### Implementing a Network Information Provider

 The `NetworkInfoProvider` platform interface provides methods that you can implement in a custom handler to allow your application to monitor network connectivity and send network status change events whenever the network status changes.
 Methods such as `getNetworkStatus()` and `getWifiSignalStrength()` allow the Engine to retrieve network status information, while the `networkStatusChanged()` method informs the Engine about network status changes.

 The `NetworkInfoProvider` methods are dependent on your platform implementation and are required by various internal Auto SDK components to get the initial network status from the network provider and update that status appropriately.
 When you implement the `NetworkInfoProvider` platform interface correctly, Auto SDK components that use the methods provided by this interface work more effectively and can adapt their internal behavior to the initial network status and changing network status events as they come in.

-> **Important!** Connectivity monitoring is the responsibility of the platform.
-The Alexa Auto SDK doesn't monitor network connectivity.
+> **Important!** Network connectivity monitoring is the responsibility of the platform.
+The Auto SDK doesn't monitor network connectivity.

 To implement a custom handler to monitor network connectivity and send network status change events, extend the `NetworkInfoProvider` class: